This guide was last updated on 29 July 2024.

 Disclaimer

-The following briefing note is intended to provide an introduction at a high level to some of the tax aspects that need to be considered when setting up a small trading business as a single individual or as a couple in the UK.
+The following briefing note is intended to provide an introduction at a high level to some of the tax aspects that need to be considered when setting up a small trading business as a single individual or as a couple (or unrelated business partners) in the UK.
 This note is not intended to apply to setting up a property or investment business.
+This note is not a substitute for detailed professional advice.
+If in doubt, you should consult the underlying legislation and/or seek professional advice.
+No responsibility can be accepted for the consequences of any action taken or refrained from based on this note.

 Please note that consideration of the interaction with Tax Credit and/or Universal Credit claims are outside the scope of this document.